Here’s what you’ll learn from Unilever’s strategy study:

 Pick the cream of the crop

 Alone you can only go so far; together the sky is the limit with what you can achieve.
-Unilever takes it a step further by hiring the best as well as brightest and then unifying them to achieve remarkable results.
+Unilever takes it a step further by hiring the best as well as the brightest and then unifying them to achieve remarkable results.

 While it comes as no surprise that Unilever pays huge emphasis on onboarding the right people, the way how it goes about the process of recruitment offers a lesson to other businesses.
 Right from the mid-twentieth century, Unilever has continued to pioneer employee section systems.